Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: The Matrix Case

-The \BCSSshort\ scheme requires a small amount of additional storage, depending on $\bA$. \Fig{blockedStorageSavings} illustrates how the storage for \BCSSshort approaches the cost of storing only the upper triangular elements (here $n = 512 $) as the number of blocks increases.
+Storing the upper triangular \emph{individual elements} of the symmetric matrix $\M{A}$ requires storage of In constrast, storing the upper triangular \emph{blocks} of the symmetric matrix $\M{A}$ with \BCSSshort requires The \BCSSshort scheme requires a small amount of additional storage, depending on $\bA$. \Fig{blockedStorageSavings} illustrates how the storage for \BCSSshort approaches the cost of storing only the upper triangular elements (here $n = 512 $) as the number of blocks increases.